-This is an overview of our development process – how we go from finding a potential solar site to building and managing the solar array.
+This is an overview of our development process – how we go from finding a potential host site for rooftop solar PV to installing and managing the solar array.

-Potential solar sites are identified by a wide range of methods:
+Potential host sites are identified by a wide range of methods:

 - Solar potential mapping – we and other bodies study areas to find theoretically good solar sites based on the size of buildings, type of roofs, grid connections etc

 - Self-referral – building owners and energy users can contact us asking whether their site is suitable

 - Local volunteers – our network of solar activists looking at their local area, suggesting and analysing sites

 We use our own in house tools and expertise to quickly analyse a potential site and create an indicative design in OpenSolar.
 This work is largely carried out by remote-working volunteers who are trained in the use of this online software and supported by both experienced volunteers and paid staff.

 Once we have an indicative design we approach the site owner to explain what we think is possible on their site, and to see whether they are interested in taking the project forward with us.
 We will be able to give an idea of how much energy the panels will generate for the host site.
 At this stage there is absolutely no commitment – we just ask the site owner to confirm that they are interested in principle.
 With their help we can refine our indicative design and incorporate data about their energy use.

 With more information gathered we put together a detailed outline proposal for the site owner which covers:

 - Financial and carbon analysis including savings for site owners